 Overall, not a bad balance of the extremes?

-What to make of all this?
+what to make of all this?

 Should you eat more plant foods, more protein, or more fat?
 The answer will depend on your situation, your goals and your preferences.
 As always, optimal lies somewhere between the extremes.